prrao87/kuzudb-study/README.md

 # KùzuDB: Benchmark study

 [Kùzu](https://kuzudb.com/) is an in-process (embedded) graph database management system (GDBMS).
-Because it is written in C++, it is blazing fast, and is optimized for handling complex join-heavy analytical workloads on very large graphs.
-The database is under active development, but its goal is to become the "DuckDB of graph databases" -- a fast, lightweight, embeddable graph database for analytics (OLAP) use cases, with minimal setup time.
+Because it is written in C++, it is blazing fast 🔥, and is optimized for handling complex join-heavy analytical workloads on very large graphs.
+Kùzu is being actively developed, and its [goal](https://kuzudb.com/docusaurus/blog/what-every-gdbms-should-do-and-vision) is to do in the graph data science space what DuckDB did in the world of tabular data science -- that is, to provide a fast, lightweight, embeddable graph database for analytics (OLAP) use cases, with minimal infrastructure setup.

-The goal of the code shown in this repo is as follows:
+The code shown in this repo does the following:

 * Generate an artificial social network dataset, including persons, interests and locations
   * It's quite easy to scale up the size of the artificial dataset using the scripts provided, so we can test the performance implications on larger graphs